hytechclub/cs-101/Methods/MethodsCodeAlong.md

 # Methods Code-Along
-Build a spimple program to draw bunnies to the C# console using methods.
+Build a simple program to draw bunnies to the C# console using methods.

 ## Part 1 - Basic Code
 Start by adding `Console.WriteLine` statements to draw an ASCII art bunny in the `Main` method.
 The bunny should look something like this: